Ge-based Clinopyroxene series: first principles and experimental local probe study: Methods

 The signature for the interaction between the probe atoms and their local environment is the perturbation function $G_{kk}(t)$.
-In the case of static electric quadrupole interactions, the interaction can be written as\cite{doi:10.1080/00150199308008701}:
+In the case of static electric quadrupole interactions, the interaction can be written as \cite{doi:10.1080/00150199308008701}:

-where $s_{k_{n}}$ and $\omega_{n}$ are functions of $\eta$ and the fundamental frequency $\omega_{Q}$.
-The exponential term arises from randomly distributed vacancies, defects, and lattice strains that result in an attenuation of the experimental \textit{R(t)} function.
+where $s_{k_{n}}$ is a function of $\eta$ and $\omega_{n}$ is a function of both $\eta$ and the fundamental frequency $\omega_{Q}$.
+The exponential term arises from randomly distributed defects and lattice strains that result in an attenuation of the experimental \textit{R(t)} function.
 In the case of the \textsuperscript{111m}Cd probes, the intermediate level in the decay has a nuclear spin of $I=5/2$, which leads to a split of the intermediate level into three sub-levels due to the quadrupole interaction and three transition frequencies, $\omega_{1}$, $\omega_{2}$, and $\omega_{3}=\omega_{1}+\omega_{2}$.
 The fundamental frequency is usually defined as \cite{Schatz1996}:

 where $Q$ is the nuclear quadrupole moment, $e$ is the electron charge, and $\hbar$ is the reduced Planck constant.
+In the case of static interactions, the experimental anisotropy function can be written as: